 Olympus SP-810 UZ Sports Photography Score

 candidate for this type of photography.
-If Sports Photography is important for you, we recommend you to check the Alternative cameras at the bottom of this page.
+If Sports Photography is important for you, we strongly recommend you to consider the Alternative cameras listed at the bottom of this page.
 Read our detailed Olympus SP-810 UZ Review

 Olympus SP-810 UZ Sports Photography Detailed Analysis

 Image stabilization reduces the effects of camera shake at long focal lengths thus ensuring sharper photos during sports photography.
 864 mm Tele Lens

 864 mm reach lens will be adequate in most sports events.

 although not as good as a DSLR body, Olympus SP-810 UZ is good enough for most conditions.

 In the world of sports photography, faster is always better.
 Environmental Sealings

 Most outdoor sports games are held in all-weather, so your camera has to be ready for difficult conditions such as rain and snow.
 Exposure to dust and water splashes are also very common in sports.
 Slow Max shutter speed: 1/1200s

 Olympus SP-810 UZ's max shutter speed of 1/1200s is quite slow and it may not be enough to freeze the motion in some cases.
 Another potential problem may be when you use a fast aperture at very strong light, your camera may overexpose because of slow max shutter speed Unknown Focus Points